yelircaasi/nebokrai-python-prototype/README.md

   - purity in this context brings with it a striking number of benefits:
-    * **transparent relationship** between all components of the system, from long-terms plans and goals down to short-term schedules and to-do lists - this hints at the possibility of something analogous to backpropagation, but that is not yet on the horizon
+    * **transparent relationship** between all components of the system, from long-terms plans and goals down to short-term schedules and to-do lists - this hints at the possibility of something analogous to backpropagation, but that is not yet on the horizon (cross-lingual pun not intended)
     * **attribution**, i.e. low-level details like a daily schedule have their roots in what I really want in the long run and if I don't like or understand something, I can trace it back to the  declaration to understand why the program planned / scheduled it that way - in other words, nothing is random and everything has a discoverable cause
 * **resilience**: known to nerds as "fault tolerance"
   - life happens, and the ability to adjust a plan following failures  and setbacks is essential
-  - plans and goals without resilience are simply too brittle and are likely to be abandoned in frustration
+  - plans and goals without resilience are simply too brittle and are too likely to be abandoned in frustration
 * **observability and traceability via logging**: the practice and paradigm of keeping detailed notes on what happened and how and why is that we can look at what went wrong and, conversely,